-How Much Does It Cost to Install Fiber Optic Internet?
+How Much Does It Cost to Install Business Fiber-Optic Internet?

 While it's challenging to narrow down a specific cost without seeing the environment, there are ways to get a better idea of what it's going to cost.
 The points below will help you better understand what the price tag will look like.

 These nine factors are essential to locking down your price estimates.
-There's no way to truly know until you find a company you want to work with, but getting a ballpark figure will go a long way in making this decision easier.
+There's no way to truly know until you find a business fiber internet provider you want to work with, but getting a ballpark figure will go a long way in making this decision easier.

-1. How close is the nearest active fiber optic Internet line?
+1. How close is the nearest lit fiber?

 The distance you need to cover with fiber is going to play the most significant role in determining the price.
 You're going to see this fact come up a few more times because it's that critical to the pricing.
 The farther away you are from fiber, the more it will cost to get it to you.